umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

 * A backup of your Umbraco 9 project database.

 :::note
 We strongly recommend having at least 2 environments on the Umbraco 9 project.
-If something fails during the migration, the Development environment can be removed and added again to start over with the migration process.
+If something fails during the upgrade, the Development environment can be removed and added again to start over with the upgrade process.
 :::

 ## Step 1: Content migration

 * Create a backup of the database from your Umbraco 9 project, see the [Database backups](https://our.umbraco.com/documentation/umbraco-cloud/Databases/Backups/) article or clone down the V9 project and take a backup of the local Database (Ensure to restore the content from your cloud environment).

-* On the Cloud portal, go to the project that you wish to migrate and navigate to **Settings** -> **Advanced**.
+* On the Cloud portal, go to the project that you wish to upgrade and navigate to **Settings** -> **Advanced**.
 Scroll down to **Runtime Settings** section and **Enable .NET 6 for your Umbraco 9 install** for each environment of your cloud project.

     ![Runtime Settings](images/Runtime-Settings.png)